Is Veganism a Good Idea?

 However, vegans eat nothing that comes from a “mother,” as well.
 Giving up eggs and dairy could be a problem.
 I do like my cheese.
 I like my ice cream.
 But really, it wasn’t as bad as I had originally thought.
 There are many plant-based ingredients that can be used as alternatives.

 Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet.— Albert Einstein

 No Ice Cream?

 I figured giving up milk would be no problem, and I hardly ever eat eggs.
 However, I thought giving up ice cream and cheese was going to be a difficulty.
 Also, many of my cookie and cake recipes are just not the same without eggs.
 That first 30 days I thought would be the last of this challenge if I couldn’t find something to take the place of milk and eggs.
-Also, I wondered am I going to become sickly without the protein and minerals in meat?
+Also, I wondered: "Am I going to become sickly without the protein and minerals in meat?"

-I found frozen fruits and veggies thrown into a blender with almond milk makes a great shake/smoothie that is almost a good alternative to ice cream.
+I found that frozen fruits and veggies thrown into a blender with almond milk make a great shake/smoothie that is almost a good alternative to ice cream.
 I don’t feel that deprived with such great alternatives.
-I discovered many wonderful kinds of milk such as soy milk, almond milk, coconut milk, and cashew milk.
+I discovered many wonderful kinds of milk, such as soy milk, almond milk, coconut milk, and cashew milk.
 Each one has a different flavor and richness.
 The almond milk is great but looks a lot like skim (dairy) milk and has a “watery” look but not a watery taste.
 I’ve started using it for my breakfast cereals.

 I learned to check the ingredients to make sure there were no egg or milk products added in the production.
 I got confused at first until I realized that whey is also a dairy product.